7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Method 2: Growing with Soil or Coco Coir

 Prefer traditional growing?
 The 7x14 kit works great with soil or coco coir too.
+If you need coco coir, we recommend this coco coir from our Amazon storefront.

 Step 1: Set Up and Fill Your Tray